eflamm-of-passion/dragon-request/ui/README.md

 ## Tasks

-- initiate the app
+- load the endpoints from the API
-  - with the default workspace appearing in the left panel
+  - rework the model in the API
-    - display all the root file, probably chain of command
+  - call the API
+  - map the API model to the front model

 - click Add
 - create initiated endpoint